RickStrahl/Westwind.Scripting/README.md

 ### Runtime Compilation and Execution
+Runtime code compilation and execution is handled via the `CSharpScriptExecution` class.

 * `ExecuteCode()` -  Execute an arbitrary block of code.
 Pass parameters, return a value
 * `Evaluate()` - Evaluate a single expression from a code string and returns a value